woobaik/n-p/README.md

 2. Google firebase firestore does not have function that counts number of docs in a collection So, I had to qurey into each message, and count the total the number of threads.
     If this app is not a chat app, I would cache the prev number and increment, but in order to sync data with server every time, I had to fetch message data and threads every time user changes chat room.

+    As a frontend developer candidate, I would like to ask the backend engineer to make a such queries, or its too expensive.
+O(n^3)